ALCEO-srl/linphone-iphone/README.md

 - Follow the instructions in the linphone-sdk/README file to build the SDK.

+## DMS Follow these steps:

+	1. The SDK won't compile if ZRTP is enabled (due to some missing dependency).
+We don't need SRTP, so we can disable the support.
+	2. After disabling the ZRTP library, the SDK still won't compile because of some incorrect declarations in mediastreamer2/src/crypto/ms_srtp.cpp.
+You need to adjust them to match the contents of the ms_srtp.h header file.

 - Rebuild the project:
 ```
    PODFILE_PATH=<path to linphone-sdk-ios> pod install